Arrifana (Aljezur): Festivals

 Since 2005, Arrifana has been home to the Arrifana Sunset Festival, which features live music and craft and food stalls, and takes places along the Arrifana Beach.
 Previous musical performances include Gabriel o Pensador, Reeps One, Mishka, Tiago Bettencourt, True Vibenation, Caravana Sun, Ben Howard, and Peyoti for President.
 Music genres include reggae, rock, hip-hop, ska, funk, and electronic music.
 The festival has an overall focus on environmental responsibility and several small activities take place during the event, including cleaning the beach and making reusable items such as mugs.
 The event takes place in late July and is hosted by the Arrifana Fisherman's Association.

-The Arrifana Fisherman's Festival (Festa dos Pescadoree da Arrifana) takes place during the last Saturday in July, with the Arrifana Sunset Festival on the following day.
+The Arrifana Fisherman's Festival (Festival dos Pescadores da Arrifana) takes place during the last Saturday in July, with the Arrifana Sunset Festival on the following day.
 This event features blessing of fishing boats for the coming harvest, live concerts, and fresh seafood.